Hatrask/local-booru/README.md

+Of course!
+Here are the updated installation instructions for your `README.md` file, prioritizing the new PyInstaller release for Windows users.

+---

 # local-booru

 A simple, self-hosted image gallery (booru) with a focus on powerful tagging and a clean, single-user interface.
 This project is designed for individuals who want to organize their personal image collections locally with the privacy and control of self-hosting.